Cieszyn Silesian dialect: Classification

 Cieszyn Silesian is a transitional dialect, located roughly at the mid-point of a dialect continuum connecting Czech, Slovak, and Polish.
 Polish linguists tend to classify it as a Silesian Polish dialect, and thus maintain that the territory of Polish extends into Czech Silesia.
 This interpretation emphasizes the history of the dialect over the current situation, as it has its roots mainly in Polish.
 The other view, which is generally favoured by Czech and Slovak linguists, emphasizes a more recent distinction between the dialect spoken on the Polish side of the border from the dialect on the Czech side, with the latter considered to have become a "mixed Czech-Polish dialect" (nářečí polsko-českého smíšeného pruhu).
 Since the border dividing Cieszyn Silesia was created in 1920, there has been increased language contact with Czech, in particular the neighbouring Lachian dialects and, more recently, Common Czech.

 In the early 19th century Jerzy Samuel Bandtkie was the first Polish researcher (of German descent) trying to argue in the spirit of the Age of Enlightenment that Silesian has Polish and not Czech roots.
 In his dissertation Wiadomości o języku polskim w Szląsku i o polskich Szlązakach Bandtkie [wrongly] placed the border of Polish along the Ostravice River.

 A two-volume survey of the dialect on the Czech side of the border was undertaken by Adolf Kellner in the 1940s, which named it "Eastern Lachian" (východolašská nářečí), thus grouping it together with the Lachian dialects.
 This was a politically motivated decision, however, as the Nazi censors would have forbidden publication of any title that linked Slavic languages to the recently annexed Cieszyn region.

 The earliest linguistically scientific modern subdivision of the Silesian dialects in Poland dates to Stanisław Bąk (1974), inspired by early 19th century work by Jerzy Samuel Bandtkie.
 He recognised the Cieszyn Silesian dialect as a distinct subgroup of Silesian, followed by other linguists (Zaręba, Wyderka), who occasionally omitted the Czech part of the region from the territory of the Silesian dialects.

 Phonology

 Vowels

 Cieszyn Silesian has the following vowel phonemes:

 This system has been attested on both sides of the border, but some speakers on the Czech side do not have the close-mid vowel /o/.
-Unlike in Standard Polish, there are no nasal vowels, and the vowel /ɨ/ can appear soft (palatalized) consonants, as well as hard ones.
+Unlike in Standard Polish, there are no nasal vowels, and the vowel /ɨ/ can appear after soft (palatalized) consonants, as well as hard ones.
 Unlike in Czech and Slovak, vowel length is not phonemically distinctive.

 Consonants

 The basic system of consonant phonemes of the Cieszyn Silesian dialect is as follows:

-The dialect as spoken in the area around Jablunkov merges the postalveolar and pre-palatal fricatives, realising both as alveo-palatal.
+The dialect as spoken in the area around Havířov merges the postalveolar and pre-palatal fricatives, realising both as alveo-palatal.